sapphire-haeward/DemoApp/README.md

-I made a basid extract, transform, load web app with Shiny.
+I made a basic extract, transform, load web app with Shiny in R.

-You can find the project here: https://sapphirehaeward.shinyapps.io/attempt_four/
+You can find and access the project here: https://sapphirehaeward.shinyapps.io/attempt_four/